 - Exercise is not necessary to lose weight, however it can be used as a powerful tool to aid in fat burning

 - Increased lean muscle mass can increase your basal metabolic rate, but not to a significantly high level.
 Therefore, diet will always be more important than exercise

 - You should utilize large compound exercises to build muscle mass, and increase the distance the weight has to travel in these exercises to make them even more expensive.

 Now we turn it over to you.

 Have you used strength training in the past to help with weight loss?
 What did you do?

-What about Cardio?
-How effective is cardio in helping weight loss?
-Check out, Part 3 A Proven Cardio Workout for Weight Loss where we show you the best ways of losing weight and burning fat.
+How effective is cardio in helping you weight loss?
+It can be very helpful, but only if you use the right kind of cardio.
+You can find it at A Superior Form Of Cardio For Weight Loss [The 15 Minute Workout] where we show you the best ways of losing weight and burning fat.

 Alex Robles, MD, CPT / Brittany Robles, MD, MPH, CPT